Suberites

 Suberites is a genus of sea sponges in the family Suberitidae.

 Sponges, known scientifically as Porifera, are the oldest metazoans and are used to elucidate the basics of multicellular evolution.
 These living fossils are ideal for studying the principal features of metazoans, such as extracellular matrix interactions, signal-receptor systems, nervous or sensory systems, and primitive immune systems.
 Thus, sponges are useful tools with which to study early animal evolution.
 They appeared approximately 580 million years ago, in the Ediacaran.

 Evolutionary significance

-As members of the oldest phylum of metazoans, Suberites serve as model organisms to elucidate features of the earliest animals.
+Because sponges have historically been thought to form the sister group to all other metazoan lineages, Suberites have been used as model organisms to elucidate features of the earliest animals.